Volta Prize: Inspiration

+Galvanism Prize

 The Volta prize was inspired on the earlier French Academy of Sciences Galvanism Prize (Prix du galvanisme) created by Napoleon Bonaparte in 1801.
 A Grand Prize of 60,000 francs and a medal of 30,000 francs to be given for discoveries similar to those of Volta and Benjamin Franklin.
 The Grand Prize never found a deserving recipient.

 Only four recipients received a secondary reward of 30,000 francs from the Galvanism Prize: